oruga-ui/oruga/packages/docs/documentation/index.md

 @import "@oruga-ui/theme-oruga/dist/scss/oruga.scss";
 ```

-### Volar support
+### VSC support

-If you are using Volar, you can specify global component types by configuring `compilerOptions.types` in `tsconfig.json`.
+If you are using Visual Studio Code (VSC), you can specify global component types by configuring `compilerOptions.types` in your `tsconfig.json`:

 ```js
 // tsconfig.json